carpentries-lab/metagenomics-analysis/_episodes/02-assessing-read-quality.md

 {: .error}

 If this happens check with your instructor before trying to install it.

-## Assessing quality using FastQC
-In real life, you won't be assessing the quality of your reads by visually inspecting your FASTQ files.
-Rather, you'll be using a software program to assess read quality and filter out poor quality reads.
-We'll first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
-Later in our workflow, we'll use another program to filter out poor quality reads.

 FastQC has a number of features which can give you a quick impression of any problems your data may have, so you can take these issues into consideration before moving forward with your